Matoo125/blog/content/post/2021-04-24-after-weekend-retreat.md

 date: 2020-04-24T12:18:39.001Z
 draft: false
 ---
-After moving to Ericeira in Portugal, I have been lucky enough to find a house walking distance from Theravada Buddhist Monastery.
+After moving to Ericeira in Portugal, I have been lucky enough to find a house, walking distance from Theravada Buddhist Monastery.
 I have been going there for evening meditation every day for the past month and recently I have managed to spend there the whole weekend.
 I wrote this quick post to capture my thoughts after the experience.

-It's much easier to be present, and content with my experience.
+It's much easier to be present, and content with my reality.
 My mind is spacious and kind.
-At the same time, I notice difficulties adjusting to my daily life, after this experience.
+At the same time, I notice difficulties adjusting to my daily life, after returning back.
 The main source of confusion is the difference between the personalities and actions of people in the Monastery and my coliving space.

 In the monastery, everything felt calm.
 People were happy.
 We didn't need to talk much, although there was an opportunity for that as well.
 It wasn't a silent retreat.
 Daily experience in the monastery has its beauty.
 We had the first practice every morning at 5 am.
-Then there was cleaning, breakfast, work period, lunch, and free time after 12pm, until the evening mediation at 7:30 pm.
+Then there was cleaning, breakfast, work period, lunch, and free time after 12pm, until the evening meditation at 7:30 pm.

 I have felt close to people living in the Monastery.
 6 monks, 3 novices, 4 guests, and people coming in from outside.
 We didn't talk about other people, we didn't gossip, we didn't complain about the world.
 We shared a lot of smiles, watched the trees, and the mountain view.
 Listened to the birds, and walked slowly on surrounding paths.